In addition to grants and scholarships along with student and parent education loans, other financing options are also available. These include:

 At a student's request, St. Edward's will bill employers or other entities (such as ROTC or trust funds) which pay for all or part of a student's tuition cost (this does not include family members who pay tuition costs on behalf of a student).
 Students who take advantage of this plan must submit documentation of their Third-Party's intent to pay before the start of each semester.

 St. Edward's accepts the following forms of payment:

 Check, debit card, credit card, and bank wire payments may be made online through the Billing Center task located in the Billing and Financial Aid section of myHilltop.
-Please note that fees apply to credit card and bank wire transactions.
+Please note that fees apply to credit card, debit card and bank wire transactions.

 Payment by check, money order, or cashier check can be made during business hours at our office located in Main Building, room 204.

 Checks or money orders should be sent to:

 St. Edward's University

 Austin, TX 78704

 If you send us a check to make your payment, your check will be converted into an electronic fund transfer.
 “Electronic fund transfer” is the term used to refer to the process by which we electronically instruct your financial institution to transfer funds from your account to our account rather than processing your check.

 - Spring - due no later than Dec.
 1